Japan lower house approves reflationist Harada for BOJ board

-TOKYO The lower house of parliament gave approval on Tuesday for an advocate of aggressive monetary easing to join the Bank of Japan's divided policy board, in a move regarded as supportive of Governor Haruhiko Kuroda's push for radical stimulus.
+TOKYO Feb 24 Japan's lower house of parliament approved on Tuesday an advocate of aggressive monetary easing to join the central bank's divided policy board, a move seen supportive of Governor Haruhiko Kuroda's push for radical stimulus.

 Miyao swung the board narrowly in favour of October's surprise monetary easing that was decided by a 5-4 vote.
 The close vote has given greater significance to the board's composition, as it suggested the difficulty Kuroda might face should he want to ease further.